PacTure: Efficient PBR Texture Generation on Packed Views with Visual Autoregressive Models: Experiments

 \subsection{Dataset}

+To render the multi-view training set that includes maps of PBR attributes for multi-view multi-domain generation, we used the following process.

-Both our training and test datasets are derived from the LVIS split of Objaverse \cite{Objaverse23}, which consists of textured 3D meshes.
-We filter out meshes that lack roughness or metallic attributes or exhibit low-quality base color maps, retaining a total of 32,170 meshes with high-quality PBR materials.
-Of these, 32,000 meshes are used to train our multi-view generation model, while the remaining 170 meshes form the test set for benchmarking the entire texturing pipeline.
-We render the shaded image and material maps of each mesh in the training set from 6 canonical views (frontal, rear, left, right, top, and bottom) and use these multi-view images for training.
-Meshes in the test set are instead rendered from 20 fixed views (8, 6, and 4 views with elevation 0$^\circ$, 30$^\circ$, and 45$^\circ$, respectively, and top/bottom views), and the resulting images are used as the reference to evaluate the generated textures of comparing methods and ablated models.
-The shaded images are rendered with a random high-dynamic-range (HDR) environment map sampled from the Laval HDR Database \cite{LavalIndoor17}.
+Both our training and test datasets were derived from the LVIS split of Objaverse, which consists of textured 3D meshes.
+We first excluded those meshes lacking a BRDF shader or base color / metallicity / roughness attributes and removed any animation (if present) from the remaining meshes, and used the first static frame during rendering.
+We also filtered out meshes with low-quality base color maps, retaining a total of 32,201 meshes with high-quality PBR materials.
+Of these, 32,000 meshes were used to train our multi-view generation model, while the remaining 201 meshes formed the test set for benchmarking the entire texturing pipeline.
+The mesh was normalized to $[-1,1]$ prior to rendering; we used the Blender EEVEE renderer.
+We rendered the shaded image and material maps of each mesh in the training set from 6 canonical views (front, rear, left, right, top, and bottom) and used these multi-view images for training.
+Meshes in the test set were instead rendered from 20 fixed views (8, 6, and 4 views with elevation 0$^\circ$, 30$^\circ$, and 45$^\circ$, respectively, and top/bottom views), and the resulting images were used as the reference to evaluate the textures generated by the methods being compared, or ablated models.
+We used orthographic cameras that looked at the world origin and had the same orthographic scales.
+The shaded images were rendered with a random high-dynamic-range (HDR) environment map sampled from the Laval Indoor HDR Database~\cite{LavalIndoor17} and an additional three-point lighting setup to enhance visual quality.
+We rendered the PBR attributes, including metallicity and roughness, by using them as the base color and exporting the rendered base color map.
+For the text prompt, we used captions from Cap3D~\cite{Cap3D23}.